-At least 16 additional weeks must consist of clinical training under direct supervision of one or more SDs in the other specialties such as Anesthesiology, Cardiology, Critical Care, Dentistry, Dermatology, Neurology Oncology (medical or radiation), Ophthalmology, or surgery, either at the primary training site or at a secondary training site.
-These Diplomates may be certified by ACVIM, or by the American Board of Veterinary Specialties (ABVS) approved specialties, or approved European Board of Veterinary Specialization recognized certification entities.
+At least 16 additional weeks must consist of clinical training under direct supervision of one or more SSSDs in the other specialties approved by the American Board of Veterinary Specialties (ABVS) or by the European Board of Veterinary Specialization (EBVS).
 A maximum of two secondary training site rotations is allowable for meeting clinical training in other specialties.
-These formal rotations on a specialty service must be completed in defined training periods of at least two continuous weeks each and the resident must have primary case responsibility.
+Certain formal rotations on a specialty service allow contact hours during the residency rather than set blocks of time, thus, for example, a week may be completed over a two-week time span.
+Residents may accrue two individual "weeks" separated by time and the resident must have primary case responsibility.